Pienza, a pope’s masterpiece

-Pienza is both a zone and a town centre.
-The commune of Pienza begins some 10 minute’s drive from the house, the pretty city centre being 20-25 minutes away.
-Set in beautiful country side, the commune of Pienza includes some truly spectacular scenery (the wheat fields and Cypress trees seen in Gladiator) and the city centre itself has the most fantastic views over large areas of the Val d’Orcia.
+Both a village and a wider zone, Pienza countryside begins some 10 minute’s drive from the house whilst the village is about 25 minutes away.
+The commune of Pienza includes some truly spectacular scenery (the wheat fields and Cypress trees seen in Gladiator) and the city centre itself has the most fantastic views over large areas of the Val d’Orcia.
 The area is great for exploratory wandering drives and landscape photography with ‘parking spaces’ at road side at critical points for the most photographed scenes.

 The city of Pienza is tiny, the once – upon – a -time Summer Retreat of a Pope, long known as La Citta Ideale and more recently as a UNESCO world heritage site.
 The central square, (location of the final sequences of The English Patient) featured in these Winter shots is a must see, as is the view ‘out back’; over the Val d’Orcia.
 Viewing is recommended in the company of a loved one, with a glass of fizz at Paolo’s bar Il Cassero.

 If you’re staying at the house for several nights you might head out to Pienza more than once, it’s easy and pleasurable to get to.
 If you’re staying with us for only 2 nights we’d nominate it an essential visit – along with Cortona, Montepulciano, Siena.